florentpoujol/Daneel/readme.md

     Daneel.Lang.lines.french.greetings.welcome -- "Bienvenu !"

-If a key is not found, it returns `nil` and print the key in the Runtime Report.
+If a key is not found by GetLine(), it first search for it in the default language.
+If it is still not found, it returns the value of `Daneel.config.languages.keyNotFound` (which is "langkeynotfound" by default) and print a warning (with the the key) in the Runtime Report.

 ### Placeholder and replacements